History of Emirates (airline): Founding

 During the mid-1980s, Gulf Air began to cut back its services to Dubai as it was concerned it was providing regional feeder flights for other carriers.
 As a result, Emirates was conceived in March 1985 with backing from Dubai's royal family, and was required to operate independently of government subsidies, apart from US$10 million.

-In the mid-1980s, Pakistan International Airlines played a large role in establishing the Emirates airline by providing technical and administrative assistance to the new carrier as well as gifting a new Boeing 737-300 and an Airbus A300B4-200.
+In the mid-1980s, Pakistan International Airlines (PIA) played a large role in establishing the Emirates airline by providing technical and administrative assistance to the new carrier as well as gifting a new Boeing 737-300 and an Airbus A300B4-200.
 The Royal Family's Dubai Royal Air Wing also provided the airline with two used Boeing 727-200 Adv.
 The airline's first flight, flight EK600, was from Dubai, UAE to Karachi, Pakistan on 25 October 1985.